Latest News

 ROI-Hormuz oil shock echoes 1973 embargo lessons: Bousso

-Oil and gas have now resumed flowing through the Strait of Hormuz.
-However, the closing of this vital waterway for more than 100 days may prove to be an important turning point on the global energy market.
-A similar supply shock in 1973, the Arab "oil embargo", offers clues as to where we may be heading.
-The latest Middle East Crisis tested the limits on the modern energy system.
-It has evolved over the past decades into an interconnected global market, held together by thousands trading houses, complex pricing systems, and thousands of tankers.
-The system was remarkably flexible during the U.S. - Israeli war against Iran that began on February 28, 2009.
-Rapid changes in supply and demand patterns have mitigated what was previously considered as a "doomsday scenario": the closure of the Strait of Hormuz.
-This narrow waterway is where nearly a fifth of 'world oil and liquefied gas supplies pass.
+The Strait of Hormuz is now open to oil and gas, but the 100-day closure of this vital waterway could be the turning point in the global energy market.
+Arab oil embargo 1973, which was a similar supply shock, provides clues as to where we may be heading.
+The latest Middle East Crisis tested the limits of the modern energy system.
+It has evolved in recent decades to a highly connected global market, held together by thousands trading houses, complex pricing systems, and thousands of tankers.
+The system was remarkably flexible during the U.S. and Israeli war against Iran that began on February 28.
+The rapid shifts in demand and supply patterns have mitigated what was previously considered to be a "doomsday scenario": the closure of the Strait of Hormuz.
+This narrow waterway is where?nearly? a fifth of world oil and gas are typically transported.
 This shock was not without pain, especially in Asia which relies on Middle East oil and gas for 60% of their imports.
 Market adaptations made during the crisis, such as the depletion of energy stocks and China's reduction in imports, were not sustainable.

 BLACK GOLD